chrisant996/clink/docs/clink.md

 - An "[on arg](#the-on-arg-function)" function is called _when_ parsing a word.
 It can examine the word and do custom processing.
 - An "[on link](#the-on-link-function)" function is called _after_ parsing a word.
 It can examine the word and override what argmatcher it links to (see [Linking Parsers](#argmatcher_linking)).

 All of these callback functions receive a `user_data` table.
-When parsing begins, the `user_data` is an empty table.
+Your "on advance" and "on arg" and "on link" functions can set data into the table, and functions called later during parsing can get the data that was set by earlier functions (for example to keep track of what flags were specified earlier in the command line).
+When parsing begins for a command, the `user_data` is an empty table.
 Each time a flag or argument links to another argmatcher, the new argmatcher gets a separate new empty `user_data` table.
-Your "on advance" and "on arg" and "on link" functions can set data into the table, and functions called later during parsing can get the data that was set by earlier functions (for example to keep track of what flags were specified earlier in the command line).
+In Clink v1.6.10 and higher, each `user_data` table contains a `shared_user_data` field which is a reference to another table.
+The `user_data.shared_user_data` enables linked argmatchers to share data with each other while parsing a command.

 > **Note:** These callback functions are called very often, so they need to be very fast or they can cause responsiveness problems while typing.